 A shooting, sometimes stabbing pain that goes from your lower back down one leg is a tell-tale symptom of sciatica, but it's important to get a diagnosis from an expert.
-Board-certified neurosurgeon Richard Kim MD MS Inc provides advanced diagnostic services and the most up-to-date treatment options for sciatica at his office in Newport Beach, California.
-For effective relief from your back pain, call the office today to schedule a consultation with Dr. Kim or book an appointment online.
+Board-certified neurosurgeon Richard Kim MD MS Inc provides advanced diagnostic services and the most up-to-date treatment options for sciatica at his offices in Newport Beach, CA and Orange, CA. For effective relief from your back pain, call the office today to schedule a consultation with Dr. Kim or book an appointment online.

 Sciatica is a common condition that causes lower back pain.
 It's a form of radiculopathy, which means the cause is due to pressure on one of the nerves in your spine.
 In this case, it's the sciatic nerve, which runs from the lower part of your spine into your pelvis and down each leg.

 Sciatica usually develops when a disc in your lumbar spine starts bulging or herniates.
 The material inside the disc presses on the sciatic nerve, causing pain that travels along the path of the nerve.
 Another possible cause is a bone spur.

 Sciatica pain typically affects one leg, even though the sciatic nerve branches off into both legs.
 The pain might be sharp or cramping, getting worse when you move or if you cough or sneeze.